michaelkoswara/toyrobot/README.md

 ## Starting the app locally

+- Make sure the installed node version is at least 18.17.1 ( install nvm and run `nvm install 18.17.1`).
+Or observe the `.nvmrc` file
 - Clone the repo, or if you have the zip, then unzip it.
 - `cd` into the directory of the app and run `npm run setup`.
 This will install initial dependencies and start the local server on localhost:3000